titomitto/clean-todo/lib/features/task/README.md

 The tasks feature follows the clean architecture pattern, with the following layers:

-- Presentation: Contains the UI components and the controller that manages the state of the UI.
 - Domain: Contains the business logic and use cases for managing tasks.
 - Data: Contains the repositories and data sources for fetching and persisting task data.
-## Data Layer
-The data layer is responsible for providing the source of the tasks data.
-It includes the following classes:

-- `TasksLocalDataSource`: an interface defining the local data source contract for tasks.
-- `TasksLocalDataSourceImpl`: an implementation of `TasksLocalDataSource` using Hive as the underlying data store.
+- Presentation: Contains the UI components and the controller that manages the state of the UI.
 ## Domain Layer
 The domain layer is responsible for defining the business logic and use cases related to tasks.
 It includes the following classes: